Planning board talks through new rules for solar farms - Salisbury Post

 That’s exactly the kind of reform Rowan County commissioners had in mind when they instituted a solar moratorium last October.
 The moratorium on solar farms was originally set to expire in April but has since been extended twice, most recently at a meeting on Oct.
 5, in order to give the planning board more time to come up with suggested changes.
 The current moratorium on large solar farms is set to on April 6, 2021.

 During the meeting Monday, the planning board discussed a bevy of revisions, including changing the classifications of solar energy systems.
-Currently, there are only two classifications: solar energy systems less than 6,000 square feet and greater than 6,000 square feet.
+Currently, there are only two classifications: solar energy systems less than 6,000 square-feet and greater than 6,000 square-feet.
 The proposed change would create four classifications:

-- Small scale – Ground mounted system having a solar collector area of 6,000 square feet or less.
+- Small scale — Ground mounted system having a solar collector area of 6,000 square-feet or less.

-- On-site – Ground mounted system having a solar collector area greater than 6,000 square feet that will provide or offset power to the business or commercial operation(s) on site.
+- On-site — Ground mounted system having a solar collector area greater than 6,000 square-feet that will provide or offset power to the business or commercial operation(s) on site.

 - Roof-mounted — A system mounted on the roof or wall of a residence, business or accessory structure(s).